-Thanks to the nearby Gulf of Mexico, the availability of fresh seafood including shrimp, crabs and crawfish is ridiculous in Lake Charles.
+Thanks to the nearby Gulf of Mexico, the availability of fresh seafood like shrimp, crabs and crawfish is ridiculous with lots of good places to eat in Lake Charles LA.
 It’s easy to eat seafood at every meal and at every price point.

 The unpretentious Seafood Palace is a popular spot where locals and food lovers share long tables topped with red vinyl tablecloths.
-The menu features all of the expected seafood served boiled, grilled and fried, plus some more exotic choices like alligator and blue crabs.
+The Seafood Palace Lake Charles LA menu features all of the expected seafood served boiled, grilled and fried, plus some more exotic choices like alligator and blue crabs.

-You don’t have to eat at a seafood restaurant to score good seafood in Lake Charles.
+You don’t have to eat at the city’s many seafood restaurants in Lake Charles LA to score good seafood.
 Mazen’s Mediterranean Restaurant, known for its Grand Marnier Soufflé dessert, serves a delightful avocado salad loaded with fresh crab meat.

-It would be a crime to visit Southwest Louisiana and not eat gumbo, especially if you love soup as much as I do.
+Just like you have to eat crawfish in Lake Charles, it would be a crime to visit Southwest Louisiana and not eat gumbo.
 Gumbo was invented in this area in the 1700’s by Cajun settlers who cooked with their cultural penchant toward spices and local foods like seafood, rice and pork.
 A good gumbo starts with a dark roux that is cooked for hours to a chocolate brown.
 Key ingredients are onions, celery and bell pepper, though okra is often included as well.
 Although seafood gumbo is popular in the area, variations include chicken, duck and/or sausage.

 As Lake Charles continues to grow and benefit from the influx of casino visitors, it’s not surprising that the culinary scene is evolving and thriving.
-As tempting as it is to eat gumbo and other Cajun foods at every single meal, there are some other great options for food in Lake Charles that should not be missed.
+As tempting as it is to eat gumbo and other Cajun foods at every single meal, there are other good restaurants in Lake Charles LA that should not be missed.

-At Calla, a modern new restaurant in downtown Lake Charles, Chef David Sorrells takes full advantage of the bounty of local ingredients.
-The restaurant’s menu features some fun twists like chicken fried eggs, blue crab beignets and shrimp & corn fritters.
+Wondering where to eat in Lake Charles?
+Start at Calla, one of the modern new restaurants in Lake Charles, where Chef David Sorrells takes full advantage of the bounty of local ingredients.
+The restaurant’s menu features some fun twists like chicken-fried eggs, blue crab beignets and shrimp & corn fritters.
 More adventurous eaters will want to try the bone marrow, antelope and veal sweetbread nuggets.